gespiton/storeApp/s.md

 	* mapper -> models -> services
 	* where to put propertices
 	* category: use composit pattern to implement
-	* image: store the serial as name
+	* image: xmu.mystore the serial as name
 	* script